CBSE Syllabus for Class 7 Social Science for Academic Year 2021-2022

 Equality is a key feature of democracy and influences all aspects of its functioning.
 In CBSE Notes Class 7 Social Science Civics Chapter 1 – On Equality, you will learn more about equality – what it is, why it is important in a democracy, and whether or not everyone is equal in India.

 This chapter introduces you to the concept of dignity.
-The government’s role in passing laws and instituting policies is also discussed.
+The chapter also discusses the role of government in passing laws and instituting policies.
 In the end, the chapter briefly describes an issue of inequality in the United States of America to highlight that this is a global phenomenon and a feature of many democratic countries.

 Chapter 2: Role of the Government in Health – Class – 7 Notes